 If you’ve got another day in Iceland, then there are lots of great day trips from Reykjavik.
 Best known is the Blue Lagoon thermal pools, where you can soak in steaming blue waters.
 It’s about 45 minutes from Reykjavik but it’s close to the airport so you can stop off on the way to of from the city (book in advance though as it can get busy).
 Or there’s Fontana spa with outdoor pools where you can see local speciality Thunder Bread being cooked underground.

-Further afield there are the stunning landscapes of Þingvellir National Park, with walking routes around the park – or snorkelling in the freezing waters between the tectonic plates at Silfra Fissure if you’re feeling brave.
+Further afield there are the stunning landscapes of Þingvellir National Park, with walking routes around the park – or snorkelling at Silfra Fissure in the freezing waters between two tectonic plates if you’re feeling brave.
 And the Golden Circle is a popular day trip which covers 300km and takes in Þingvellir as well as Gullfoss waterfall and the original erupting geyser.

 Where to stay in Reykjavik